Financial Aid Information for Undocumented/DACAmented Students

 Institutional Work-Study is awarded, based on need, to AB540 students who are eligible to work.
 For AB540 students who are also undocumented, need is determined by the California Dream Act Application (CADAA).
 CADAA applicants must also hold a valid work authorization status in the United States to be eligible (e.g., certain individuals with pending asylum cases, Temporary Protected Status recipients, U Visa recipients, etc.).

-Dream Loan
+California Dream Loan

-Additional Resources for Undocumented/DACAmented Students
+Additional Resources

 Information on AB540

-Until the passage of the Dream Act, undocumented/DACAmented students were not eligible for state or university-funded financial aid.
-Under this law, undocumented/DACAmented students who qualify under AB540 criteria may now be eligible for certain types of financial aid.
+Until the passage of the Dream Act, undocumented students were not eligible for state or university-funded financial aid.
+Under this law, undocumented students who qualify under AB540 criteria may now be eligible for certain types of financial aid.
 The CADAA is used to determine a student's eligibility for need-based financial aid.
 For information on what this means for you at UC Davis, please see the UC's Applying for Financial Aid webpage.

 Information on Deferred Action for Childhood Arrivals (DACA)